plausible/website/_posts/2023-03-28-differences-between-ua-and-google-analytics-4-and-how-to-succeed-with-the-migration-to-ga4.md

 To better understand the reality of this change I've broken down the differences into 4 sections:

-* Mindset Changes: how we should change our thinking about analytics to better understand where GA4 is coming from?
+* **Mindset Changes**: how we should change our thinking about analytics to better understand where GA4 is coming from?

-* Biggest Improvements in GA4: analytics tech has come a long way in the 18+ years since UA was designed, how does GA4 take advantage of these changes?
+* **Biggest Improvements in GA4**: analytics tech has come a long way in the 18+ years since UA was designed, how does GA4 take advantage of these changes?

-* Biggest Gotchas: even GA4's biggest supporters wouldn't deny there's still a lot to be improved in the platform, here I list some of the most common issues and how to deal with them.
+* **Biggest Gotchas**: even GA4's biggest supporters wouldn't deny there's still a lot to be improved in the platform, here I list some of the most common issues and how to deal with them.

-* Privacy Differences: privacy and compliance is critical in a modern analytics setup.
+* **Privacy Differences**: privacy and compliance is critical in a modern analytics setup.
 GA4 has some big differences with UA, but perhaps more in common than you might think.

-1. Ordered list
-{:toc}

 ## Mindset Changes